nickojs/osrs-web3-trade/README.md

 ### The return
 A month ago I was laid off and then I return to work on this project.
 A [brand new backend](https://github.com/nickojs/osrs-trade-backend) was developed, this time I'm integrating with the "official" Runescape API directly, plus all the websockets, users and items logic.

+## Issues and bugs
+It's hard to develop an app this big alone and with no funding (since it's just for portfolio), so there are some open bugs and minor issues that I'm tracking.
+They'll be fix as time goes by.

+  * Auth
+	  * [ ] redirect on logout
+	  * [ ] login/create error handling

+  * Trade
+    * [ ] improve inventory refresh

+  * Socket
+    * [ ] inspect weird edge cases